fre5h/DoctrineEnumBundle/README.md

 ]);
 ```

-If for some reason you need to specify full config, it could looks like this:
+If for some reason you need to specify full config, it can look like this:
 ```php
 $builder->add('position', 'choice', [
     'choices' => BasketballPositionType::getChoices()